masc-ucsc/livehd/docs/projects.md

 test could be placed at lemu/tests so that the results are compared against lops.

+To save space (cache hit improvement), the sops that need 8 or less bits should use an byte for storage, between 8 and 16 a short, between 16 and 32 a int32_t, then a int64_t.
+Anything bigger should use multiples of int64_t.

+Summary of sop tasks:
+* Static, compile time, bit size (like sint.hpp)
+* Compile time option to have x-logic
+* Size optimization (8,16,32,64, or 64xn sizes)

 ## Javascript Cell library (jops)

 LiveHD has cell operations.
 Typical cell operations are sum_op, xor_op...